 Joe’s musings on Shakespeare’s comment:

 I spent six months with Nguyen Than Hoa before he was killed in the Vietnam War.
-I never learned how to pronounce his name, nor did he mine; however we communicated just fine. (photo lost)
+I never learned how to pronounce his name, nor did he mine; however we understood each other well enough…..and I missed him when he was gone. (photo lost)

 *Some weapons systems are named after indigenous people who were chased off their land.